-- + Joint second highest first harvest year yields. - Joint second highest first cut D Value in the first harvest year. - Joint third highest, first and second cut first harvest year ME yield. - + Joint highest first harvest year ground cover score.
+- The highest first and second cut D Value in the first harvest year. - + Consistent first and second harvest year yields. - Joint third highest, first and second cut first harvest year ME yield. - Joint second highest first harvest year ground cover score.